Exploiting HP OpenView NNM - B.07.53

 alpha_num_encoder.py

-Use alpha_num_encoder.py to encode the hex
+Use alpha_num_encoder.py to encode the hex formatted payload generated from msfvenom.

 1